Summary

 Anything that affects a person’s conscious state, awareness or judgement can increase the risk of accidents.

-Some people choose to wear a medical alert bracelet or pendant with epilepsy information, in case of an accident.
+Some people choose to wear a medical alert bracelet or pendant with their epilepsy information, in case of an accident.
 Another option is to carry medical information in your wallet.

 Epilepsy and driving